A binary model of long period radio transients and white dwarf pulsars: Introduction

-White dwarf binary systems are increasingly recognised as hosts of exotic pulsar-like emission, challenging long-standing assumptions that coherent radio pulses are exclusive to neutron star systems\cite{2017NatAs...1E..29B, pelisoli2023}.
-The discovery of long-period transients (LPTs), characterised by long periodicities (minutes to hours) , and strong polarisation, further deepens the mystery of how and where coherent radio emission originates \cite{2022Natur.601..526H, Hurleywalker2023}.
-These intriguing systems are characterized by periodic radio pulses with high polarization (both linear and circular) and a high surface brightness pointing to a coherent radio emission process.
-However, the luminosities of the bright radio pulses in the $\sim$10 systems discovered thus far, exceed their rotational power, leaving uncertain the energy source.
-A strong magnetic field has been suggested to overcome this energy problem, suggesting at first the possibility of them being radio magnetars having perhaps had large fall-back at birth slowing down their periods \cite{2022ApJ...934..184R, genccali2022evolution}.
+White dwarf binary systems are increasingly recognised as hosts of exotic pulsar-like emission, challenging long-standing assumptions that coherent radio pulses are exclusive to neutron star systems\cite{2017NatAs...1E..29B, 2023NatAs...7..931P}.
+The discovery of long-period transients (LPTs), characterised by their long periodicities (minutes to hours) compared to the bulk of the pulsar population, further deepens the mystery of how and where pulsed coherent radio emission originates \cite{2022Natur.601..526H, 2023Natur.619..487H}.
+These intriguing systems are characterised by periodic radio pulses with high polarisation (both linear and circular) and a high surface brightness, pointing to a coherent radio emission process.
+However, the luminosities of the bright radio pulses in many of the $\sim$12 systems discovered thus far exceed their spin-down power given typical pulsar-like assumptions, leaving uncertain the energy source.
+A strong magnetic field has been suggested to overcome this energy problem, suggesting at first the possibility of them being radio magnetars having perhaps had large fall-back at birth slowing down their periods \cite{2022ApJ...934..184R, 2022MNRAS.513L..68G}.